yushugg/OJ/leetcode/review.md

 33. Word Ladder: Construct a graph, and BFS.
 34. Repeated DNA Sequences: Hash, and try to save space.
 35. Surrounded Regions: DFS will cause stack overflow, use BFS instead(table modify inside condition).
+36. Fraction to Recurring Decimal: Use numerator*10(i.e. reminder) number to decide if loop exist, and use this number to hash.

 ## Algorithms